 Visiting the Shumei International Institute

 The Shumei International Institute welcomes visitors 7 days a week from 9 – 5.
-For groups of 6 or more an advanced call is appreciated.
+A call in advance is needed at this time.
 You can expect one of our young Hoshi (service) students from Japan will greet you upon your arrival and offer to show you a short 10 minute video which will give you an overview of the Shumei Philosophy.
 After that you can consider a short walking tour of our buildings and grounds and garden.
 A walking tour is generally followed by a visit to our sanctuary where, if you’d like, you can chant and experience the healing light of Jyorei.

 Morning and evening Sampai (prayer) services take place daily and begins precisely at 8:00 AM and 6:00 PM and are always open to the public.
 Arrive at least 10 minutes early in order to be seated in the Sanctuary before the ceremony begins.
 If it is your first time coming an hour early to view the video and have some further background might make for a richer experience.